3 Sources

 1

 .
-At the Samsung Mobile Business Summit—celebrating its 10th anniversary this year—the company will introduce its governance strategy for expanding AI autonomy, consisting of embedding safety mechanisms from the initial design stage1
+At the Samsung Mobile Business Summit, celebrating its 10th anniversary, the company will introduce its governance strategy for expanding AI autonomy, embedding safety mechanisms from the initial design stage to ensure responsible and trustworthy expansion of industrial AI1

 .Summarized by